Guided Tours

 13. Timber processing & biomass-fired power plant

-Making the very most of old wood – this is another of the Lippe Plant’s tasks.
+Making the very most of old wood – REMONDIS does this at the Lippe Plant as well.
 For example by producing and using carbon-neutral fuel.

 Find out more